About Us

 Donate today!
 Help YAAHA by supporting the publishing cost of our new book, The Chronicle of Heroes, Black Contributions to America.
 Share aspirational messages and make a difference through the empowerment of education and become the hero in your community.

-Donations will support writing our new book and educating all Americans about Black history from 1619 to the present.
+Donations will support writing our new book and educating all Americans about Black history from the Revolutionary War to the present.

 Misconception: